mokarian/azureVISearchableContent/README.md

 #### Overview
 This project reads [Azure Video indexer](https://azure.microsoft.com/en-in/services/media-services/video-indexer/) output file (JSON format) into small  chunks of searchable content.

-So you can make the following queries to the azure search index to find the right moment of a video:
+So you can make the following queries to the azure search index to find the right moments of a video:

-- _"Find the moments where Jennifer Aniston in Friends tv show Was happy"_
+- _"Find the moments where '**Jennifer Aniston**' in Friends TV show is happy"_

 ```json
 {